DoraTheodora/DoraTheodora/README.md

 - 🔭 I’m currently working on Pixel, a Virtual Assistant encapsulated in a mirror, <br >dedicated to people with hearing deficiency and people with poor computer knowledge
 - 🌱 I’m currently learning Raspberry Pi, Concurrency and Parallelism in distributed systems, <br>Artificial Intelligence and others
-- 🤔 I’m looking for help with processes in python
+- 🤔 I’m looking for tech individuals, to teach children of Africa at Kua Zone
 - 📫 How to reach me: <a href="https://twitter.com/theodora_tataru">Twitter</a> or <a href="https://www.linkedin.com/in/theodoratataru/">LinkedIn</a>

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=DoraTheodora&show_icons=true&theme=radical)